Summary: in this tutorial, you will learn how to use the SQL SELECT

 The SELECT *

 is read as the select star.
 The select star is helpful for ad-hoc queries only.
+For the application development, you should avoid using the select star for the following reasons:

-If you use the select *, the database needs more time to read data from the disk and transfer it to the application.
+- If you use the select *, the database system needs more time to read data from the disk and transfer it to the application.
 This often results in poor performance if the table contains many columns with a lot of data.

-2) SQL SELECT – selecting data from specific columns
+Selecting data from specific columns #

 table: